Testing the presence of a dormant black hole inside HR 6819: Isolated binary evolution

 Although we can find an evolutionary solution for the formation of the reported HR~6819 inner binary here we show that it is highly unlikely that such a binary would be expected in the current population of observed Galactic BH binaries.
-As pointed out in Section~\ref{sec.MWcal} we predicted up to $427,464 \approx 4\times10^{5}$ BH-MS binaries currently present in the Galactic disc, with none resembling the reported HR~6819 inner binary.
+As pointed out in Sect.~\ref{sec.MWcal} we predicted up to $427464 \approx 4\times10^{5}$ BH-MS binaries currently present in the Galactic disc, with none resembling the reported HR~6819 inner binary.
 Additionally, our estimate is done for very optimistic evolutionary assumptions on isolated binary evolution.
 We conclude that finding a binary similar to the reported inner HR~6819 binary in the current sample of Galactic BH systems is not expected.

-Despite the fact that we do not consider likely that such a system would form in the Galactic disk, in the Appendix (see Sec.~\ref{sec.evol}) we describe for completeness how such a system could have possibly formed and evolved in the framework of the isolated binary evolution.
+Despite the fact that we do not consider it likely that such a system would form in the Galactic disc, in Appendix~\ref{sec.evol} we describe for completeness how such a system could have possibly formed and evolved in the framework of the isolated binary evolution.